Unleash/unleash/website/docs/deploy/configuring-unleash.md

 ### Proxying requests from Unleash

 You can configure proxy services that intercept all outgoing requests from Unleash.
-This lets you use the Microsoft Teams or the Webhook addon for external Services, even if the internet can only be reached via a proxy on your machine or container (for example if restricted by a firewall or similiar).
+This lets you use the Microsoft Teams or the Webhook addon for external services, even if the internet can only be reached via a proxy on your machine or container (for example if restricted by a firewall or similiar).

 As an example, here's how you could do it using the [node-global-proxy](https://www.npmjs.com/package/node-global-proxy) package:
 ```